Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Some states also levy taxes on capital gains.
 Most states tax capital gains according to the same tax rates they use for regular income.
 So, if you're lucky enough to live somewhere with no state income tax, you won't have to worry about capital gains taxes at the state level.

 New Hampshire, for example, doesn't tax income, but does tax dividends and interest.
 By comparison, states with high income tax California, New York, Oregon, Minnesota, New Jersey and Vermont) also have high taxes on capital gains too.
-A good capital gains calculator, like ours, takes both federal and state taxation into account.
+A capital gains calculator like ours takes both federal and state taxation into account.

 Capital Gains Taxes on Property